logicalhacking/DVGM/README.md

 ```

 Note, if you authorized to access the confidential solutions of the
-the exercises for DVGM, you can obtain them by executing
+exercises for DVGM, you can obtain them by executing

 ``` sh
 git submodule update --init --recursive